jasonwjones/essbasepy/README.md

 essbasepy files have now been consolidated down to a single distribution file.
 There are historical versions of essbasepy in for Essbase versions 6.5.x and 7.1.x in the legacy/ subfolder.
 Moving forward, they will not be maintained but will be part of this distribution for the foreseeable future.

-## Installation Sequence for 11.1.2.3

-It took me awhile to get essbasepy to work on my Windows 2008 R2 64-bit server with Essbase (EPM) 11.1.2.3.
-After digging in, a solid sequence for getting essbasepy to work appears to be as follows.
-This assumes that your OS is 64-bit, and the Essbase/EPM software is 64-bit.

-  1. Download and install Python 2.7.5 64-bit from [python.org](http://www.python.org)
-  2. Extract essbasepy files to a folder such as C:\essbasepy.
-You should be able to put this anywhere but my recommendation would be to put it in a low level folder that doesn't have spaces in it.
-  3. Configure your PATH.
-You should have the Python folder and the Essbase DLL folder in your PATH.
-  4. Set the ESSBASEPATH environment variable.
-  5. Install the Essbase Python module.
-  6. You should now be set.

 ## General Installation

 1. Extract files